buildkite/agent-stack-k8s/DEVELOPMENT.md

 ### CI ❤️  integration test

 At the time of writing, the CI pipeline run in an EKS cluster, `agent-stack-k8s-ci` in the `buildkite-dist` AWS account.
-CI deployes the controller onto `buildkite` namespace in that cluster.
+CI deploys the controller onto `buildkite` namespace in that cluster.

 ## Running from source